g0tanks/mahjong-points/README.md

     └── ...
 ```

 To deploy, upload the **contents** of `dist/` (not the folder itself) into your web root (`public_html/`, `www/`, `htdocs/`, etc.).
-Any HTTP server that serves static files will work — Apache, nginx, LiteSpeed, IIS, GitHub Pages, Netlify, Vercel, Cloudflare Pages, S3 + CloudFront, and PHP-only shared hosting all qualify.
-PHP is never invoked because there is no server-side code; the app runs entirely in the browser.
+Any HTTP server that serves static files will work — Apache, nginx, LiteSpeed, IIS, GitHub Pages, Netlify, Vercel, Cloudflare Pages, S3 + CloudFront all qualify; the app runs entirely in the browser.

 No `.htaccess` rewrites or SPA fallbacks are needed: the app uses a single page with internal view state (`home` / `counter` / `results`), so the browser only ever requests `/`, `/assets/...`, and `/Tiles/...`.